The Wizard

 • For each time you studied this book, you can call a giant eagle.
 It will arrive after 1 hour and transport you to a destination of your choice that is up to 3 days away by foot.
 You can be back within the day if you want.

 • Roll 1D4, you gain the following spell: 1.
 Covenant, 2.
 Deliver from Malison, 3.
 Blackstaff, 4.
-Watching Heads
+Thunderous Wave

 33. Geometer Encyclopedia